-Andrew has taught and researched in the academy, litigated and consulted as an attorney and worked for social change in the non profit sector.
+Andrew Rens is a scholar of the complex interactions of law, knowledge, and innovation.
+As well as working in the academy, he has practised as an attorney (in South Africa) and worked for social change in the nonprofit sector.

 A list of publications is here.